chtoucas/Abc/README.md

 ### Guidelines

 Usage:
-- CONSIDER using this type when `T` is a value type or an immutable reference type.
+- CONSIDER using this type when `T` is a value type or an _immutable_ reference type.
-- AVOID using this type when `T` is a mutable reference type.
+- AVOID using this type when `T` is a _mutable_ reference type.
-- DO NOT create a _maybe_ value for nullable types, eg `Maybe<int?>`.
+- DO NOT use a _maybe_ with nullable types, eg `Maybe<int?>`.

 General recommendations:
-- DO NOT use `Maybe<T>` in a public APIs.
+- DO NOT use `Maybe<T>` in public APIs.
-- DO use _maybe_'s when processing multiple nullable values.
+- DO use _maybe_'s when processing multiple nullable objects.
-- CONSIDER using _maybe_'s to validate and transform data you don't control.
+- CONSIDER using _maybe_'s to validate then transform data you don't control.

 May-Parse pattern:
 - DO use this pattern instead of the Try-Parse pattern for reference types.